amzn/oss-contribution-tracker/browser/extensions/README.md

 ## Extension Points

-The following are the current extension points shipped with oss-attribution-builder.
+The following are the current extension points shipped with oss-contribution-tracker.
 If you think there should be another, feel free to submit an issue or pull request.

 ### `footer`